Coteh/wordle-clone/README.md

 - Can be launched as PWA on mobile
 - Hard Mode
 - High Contrast Mode
+- Themes
+  - Dark
+  - Light
+  - Snow
-- Tap and hold backspace to clear input (unique to this clone)
+- Tap and hold backspace to clear input

 ## Setup